 The mandatory isolation period is 10 days from the start of symptoms, or until symptoms resolve, whichever takes longer.

-You are legally required to self-isolate for a minimum of 10 days if you have tested positive for COVID-19.
+- You are legally required to isolate for 10 days minimum if you have tested positive for COVID-19.

 - Stay home – do not leave your home or attend work, school, social events or any other public gatherings.